vittorioromeo/vr-game-checklist/README.md

 - [ ] Optionally, players can choose the direction they will face after teleporting by using the thumbstick (a-la Robo Recall). [^robo_recall_teleportation]

+- [ ] Enabling teleportation is not mutually exclusive with enabling smooth locomotion. [^both_teleport_and_smooth_locomotion]

+[^both_teleport_and_smooth_locomotion]: Some players who are in the process of getting their "VR legs" prefer moving large distances via teleportation, yet still having the ability to fine-tune their position and react more quickly to in-game events by (sparingly) using smooth locomotion.
+Allowing both locomotion to coexist is helpful for these players.

 [^robo_recall_teleportation]: If you are not familiar with Robo Recall teleporation, [this video](https://youtu.be/gBZcN2NPLb8?t=188) shows exactly how it works.
 Note that this behavior should be optional, as some people might feel disoriented when the direction is changed after teleportation, and it might be easy to accidentally turn the thumbstick in the wrong direction during teleportation.

 ### Crouching